-If you are like many in the world that wants to know how to become a Twitch streamer, you have likely heard many different stories of other already highly successful streamers.
+If you are like many in the world that want to know how to become a Twitch streamer, you have likely heard many different stories of other already highly successful streamers.

 These streaming tips on how to become a Twitch streamer will cover many basics that you must know.
 These are a few points that you should master in order to become a good streamer.

 Having The Essential Streaming Equipment

 When learning how to streamer like a pro, it is important to first make sure you have the right equipment to maintain the live stream.
 Gaming on a PC, Xbox One, PlayStation 4, or even a Switch may seem pretty simple, but when combined with the element of streaming, you can get bogged down extremely quickly.

 Make sure you have a computer powerful enough for Twitch broadcasting.
 Download the right streaming software for you and test it out while playing some of your favorite games.
 If the games are laggy or the FPS is too low, you can adjust the settings or get an external card that can be used to help hold the broadcast up.

 Microphone and Webcam

 Once you have the computer components and everything looks good, make sure that you have a webcam and microphone.
 We already made a list featuring the best microphones for Twitch streaming as well as a list with the best webcams for streaming that you can take a look at if you are not sure what to look for.

 Having a webcam and microphone makes your Twitch stream a million times more personal.
 Viewers can put a face and voice to your name.
 Chances are low that you’ll be getting many viewers if you are just showing generic gameplay so be sure to get your face and voice across to the viewers!